 As a general rule, deception is not acceptable when doing research with humans.
 Using deception jeopardizes the integrity of the informed consent process and could harm participants, as well as eroding trust between the public and researchers.
 In some instances deception is necessary to conduct the research: for example, a study of how the decision-making practices of physicians affect their practice of medicine might be presented as a study of "communication behaviors.”
 The IRB will carefully review any proposal that suggests using deception or misrepresentation.
 They will require an in-depth justification of why deception is necessary for the study and the steps that will be taken to safeguard participants, including a plan to debrief subjects at the end of the research.

 A form of deception of subjects can occur if the terms of the informed consent are violated by the investigator or other scientists.
 For example, if a subject consents to have their blood sample evaluated for markers of diabetes and the investigator or other scientists use the blood sample for purposes unrelated to diabetes research, the subject has effectively been deceived about the nature of their research participation and they have been denied autonomous agency over their own actions.
-The recent court case involving the University of Arizona v. the Havasupai tribe illustrates the ethical pitfalls and legal consequences of biological sample sharing without explicit prior consent (Drabiak-Syed, 2010).
+The recent court case involving Arizona State University v. the Havasupai tribe illustrates the ethical pitfalls and legal consequences of biological sample sharing without explicit prior consent (Drabiak-Syed, 2010).

 Top | Additional Readings | Related Websites